linbug/linbug.github.io/_posts/2015-07-07-Coursera's-machine-learning-exercise-one-(in-Python).md

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/scatter2.png" title="scatter graph"  style="height: 400px;margin: 0 auto;"/>

 Woo!
 Gradient descent was able to find values of \\(\theta_0\\) and \\(\theta_1\\) to fit a nice regression line to our data.
-Now we can predict that if we send food trucks to Cambridge, UK (population ~128,500 during term time), we'll make ~$113574, whereas if we open up shop in Cambridge, MA (population ~107,300), we can expect to make ~$88,847.
+Now we can predict that if we send food trucks to Cambridge, UK (population ~128,500 during term time), we'll make ~$113,574, whereas if we open up shop in Cambridge, MA (population ~107,300), we can expect to make ~$88,847.

 ---------------------------------------------------------

 I hope that this was a useful introduction to gradient descent.
-You can see my code [here](http://nbviewer.ipython.org/github/linbug/Coursera-s-machine-learning-course/blob/master/ml%20ex1.ipynb).
+You can see my full code [here](http://nbviewer.ipython.org/github/linbug/Coursera-s-machine-learning-course/blob/master/ml%20ex1.ipynb).
 We can also use gradient descent for multivariate linear regression
 (I won't go into this here, maybe in another post).
 I expect we'll be using variations of this algorithm for other applications later in the course, since it seems to be a machine learning staple.